 Upon successful completion of the Nursing Assistant course, you will be able to take the Minnesota State Registry Test.
 In order to be listed on the Minnesota Nursing Assistant Registry, you will need to pass the Minnesota State Registry Test.
 Once on the registry, you will qualify to work in nursing homes, hospitals, rehabilitation centers and other medical services facilities.
 The course also serves as a stepping stone to further education in nursing and satisfies requirements necessary for SCC Nursing program application.

 Prior to taking the Nursing Assistant course and obtaining employment, you will be required to undergo a background check.
-If you do not pass this, you will be disqualified from working in a healthcare facitily and will not be allowed to continue in the Nursing Assistant course or advance to other nursing programs.
+If you do not pass this, you will be disqualified from working in a healthcare facility and will not be allowed to continue in the Nursing Assistant course or advance to other nursing programs.

-Location: Faribault and North Mankato Campuses
+Campuses: Faribault and North Mankato

-Admission Dates: Fall and Spring Semesters
+Program Start Dates: Fall and Spring Semesters

 Steps to search for the Nursing Assistant (CNA) course: